vitaliyarkhanhelski/PhotoStorageWeb/README.md

 # PhotoStorageWeb
-Web Application for adding, storage and deleting photos (png, jpeg, jpg), max 5 mb Spring Security, 2 modes of access: admin and user, different home pages and levels of access, admin can delete photos as well.
+Web Application for adding, storage, downloading, view and deleting photos (png, jpeg, jpg), max 5 mb Spring Security, 2 modes of access: admin and user, different home pages and levels of access, admin can delete photos as well.
 Different access for API
 (pattern dto)
 Login Page, Uploading file with JavaScript